 Many products simply wouldn’t exist without electronics.
 In the Technology Plant, 200 employees produce complex electronic assemblies and products in an area covering 6,000 square metres.
 2.5 million of them are produced each year for use by the company itself.
 The areas responsible for further processing receive either complete assemblies in their housing or mounted circuit boards.
 Here too, the variations run into the hundreds.

 Besides offering highly efficient and competitive production, the new plant also sets an example.
 It is used by Festo as a reference factory for its customers to demonstrate the latest automation technology.
-The Technology Factory is characterized by lean and energy-efficient processes as well as highly sustainable and environmentally-friendly production.
+The Technology Factory is characterised by lean and energy-efficient processes as well as highly sustainable and environmentally-friendly production.
 The plant’s green credentials were acknowledged with a Platinum Certificate by the German Sustainable Building Council (DGNB) which was awarded in September 2015.
 The high degree of adaptability of the production site and the creation of efficient value chains and value streams were decisive factors for the overall plant concept.
 Plant manager Stefan Schwerdtle is positive about the future: “With the Technology Plant we are well prepared for future requirements.
 We have created the space necessary for co-operative technology and product development and considerably improved the time to market through optimised procedures and reoriented core processes.”

 Many of the aspects of Industry 4.0 – such as human-machine interaction – are already a reality in the Scharnhausen Technology Plant.
 The assembly robot grips housings, joins cartridges and frames together and passes the component on to a worker for further processing.
 Such teamwork poses no risk for the individual.
 Sensors continuously monitor all the robot’s actions.
 It does this thanks to a specially developed plastic “skin” fitted with highly sensitive sensors.
 As soon as an employee comes too close to it, the robot slows down or just stops.
 Thanks to effective safety mechanisms, the robot does not have to be behind bars.